-and were down significantly January to March, but showed a very weak increase in April.
-However, in the medium term, log exports to China are expected to continue their decline.
 Surprisingly, exports to Japan in the first four months of the year were actually around 20 percent higher than the first four months of 2019.
-In the near future, exports are expected to fall as they are outcompeted by local demand due to robust housing starts.
+As we've been expecting, it looks like exports are falling, particularly to China, as they are out-competed by local demand due to robust housing starts.